AOS-Example/AOS_LED/c_exm/README.md

 - Create Android.bp and fill the `libhidlbase`.
 This lib is the dynamic library styles that the HAL client module must be connected to `demo.hardware.led@1.0`(HIDL interface)

-# 5. Javve relizes the user interface App
+# 5. Java realizes the user interface App
 In the app, you need to routinely call the JNI interface to indirectly control LED

 - Use Android studio to create a project name is LedControl and create a native interface mapping class`LedControl/app/src/main/java/com/example/lowlevel/LedNative.java`